burro1220/Project2/README.md

 This is a basic readme to meet project requirements for Treehouse Project-2 a project on DOM manipulation.

-This project required the creation of
+This project required the creation of functions to create, show and hide HTML elements based on conditions.

 I am going for "Exceeds Requirements"